SemanticMediaWiki/Mermaid/docs/INSTALL.md

 ## Configuration

-One configuration parameter is provided allowing to choose the basic theme for rendereing the graphs, diagrams and charts.
+One configuration parameter is provided allowing to choose the basic theme for rendering diagrams and charts.
 By default the rendering is set to use the `forest` theme:

     $mermaidgDefaultTheme = 'forest';